£2 bus fare cap to increase to £3 in Budget, Starmer announces

 When it introduced the policy, the Conservative government said routes with some of the biggest per-journey savings were between Leeds and Scarborough (£13), Lancaster and Kendall (£12.50), and Plymouth and Exeter (£9.20).

+She said: “The scheme’s success has proven that by making public transport more affordable, more people will use it, and we strongly urge the Government to put a plan in place to keep fares low for years to come.

+“It is vital that the Government now carries out a full review of what other discount fares could replace the cap in the long-term to avoid any further rises.”

-In the same speech, Sir Keir also said that the Chancellor will announce £240 million in funding for local services to help get people back to work, when she delivers her fiscal statement in two days’ time.
+In the same speech on Monday, Sir Keir also said that the Chancellor will announce £240 million in funding for local services to help get people back to work, when she delivers her fiscal statement in two days’ time.

 The Prime Minister also defended the tax rises expected on Wednesday.